balnbibarbi/tanzu-initializr/tas/tas-foundation-deployment.md

 ---

-[feature] Overview of the platform and the road ahead
+Overview of the platform and the road ahead

-As a platform engineer
+As a Platform Engineer
 I want to know what I am about to set up and build
 So that I have a better understanding of the next steps